 VIVENTE Deccan $2749

 Australian company Vivente make a number of touring bikes all based around the same frame.
-Last time I reviewed the super-deluxe, Rholoff-equipped Gibb.
-This time I'm going with the Deccan, which more closely competes with the other bikes on this list.
+They have quite a variety of models on offer, including Rohloff-equipped bikes.
+I'm going to discuss the Deccan because it most closely compares with the other bikes on this list.

 The most notable thing about the Vivente Deccan is that, like the others in the Vivente line-up, it comes with everything that you often have to buy separately.
 This includes mudguards, rear rack (not just any old rack but the expedition-worthy Tubus Logo Evo), kickstand, dynamo lighting, two bidon cages, a rear-view mirror, a quality brass bell and even a bugle horn.
 That’s right, a friggin’ bugle horn!

 Also, almost no expense has been spared on the build.
 You've got TRP Spyre mechanical disc brakes, a Sugino crankset, a Deore XT rear derailleur and hub, DT Swiss rims and spokes (Alpine spokes on the rear wheel), Nitto Noodle handlebars, Schwalbe Marathon tyres and clipless pedals.
 And all that for a poultry $2749!
-Honestly, I don't know how Vivente makes money, or how bike shops squeeze a margin out of it.
+Honestly, I don't know how Vivente makes money.
+I don’t know how bike shops squeeze a margin out of it.
 It's an almost absurd price when you consider what's on there.

 With all that stuff attached, and with its long chainstays, the Vivente Deccan won't be a nimble beast.
 It will be great for carrying heavy stuff but slow getting up to speed.
 Also, the STI levers, though they work superbly and are generally quite reliable, can be a little problematic for multi-month/multi-year touring due to their mechanical complexity.
 If this is a concern for you, have a look at some of Vivente's other models which don't use this component.
 As far as downsides, though, that's all I can think of.
 Oh, and it only ever comes in black.